patbec/traefik-error-pages/README.md

 | `PROXY_SUPPORT_MAIL`    | Support email address displayed to the customer. |
 | `PROXY_SUPPORT_MESSAGE` | Support message displayed to the customer.       |

+[Here you can find a preview](https://patbec.github.io/traefik-error-pages/) of the HTML template without inserted variables.

 ## Pages

 The following error pages are supported: